auth0/docs/articles/private-saas/clock.md

 __Note:__ Fine tuning is only available to Auth0's engineers.

-If the virtual-machine hosting software, such as VMware, has an option for the host operating system (OS) to update the guest OS, this must be turned off so that the host will not interfere with the NTP time synchronization of the guest Auth0 appliance.
+If the virtual-machine hosting software, such as VMware, has an option for the host operating system (OS) to update the guest OS, this must be turned off so that the host will not interfere with the NTP time synchronization of the guest Auth0 Private SaaS.

 For example, in VMware Tools, the "sync guest time with host" checkbox must be unchecked (off) for the Auth0 guest virtual machine.